crespire/report_automation/README.md

 This repository has classes and a script that make it easy to query for information about tasks, etc. The main.rb script takes input and outputs the appropriate files.

+The script first determines what report type the user would like to generate, then asks which client is being reported on.

 The OutputPdf spits out a report of annual tasks/hours.
-The user enters hours already invoice which is used to provide a billing summary at the bottom of the report.
+The user enters the quoted effort on a project proposal.
+The report queries all tasks for the date range, breaks them down by week and user, and provides a summary against the quoted effort.

-The OutputXlsx class queries Clockify for a weekly detailed report and generates workbook with 1 worksheet per project for the given client.
+The OutputXlsx class queries Clockify for a weekly detailed report and generates a workbook with 1 worksheet per project for the given client.
 The worksheet lists of all tasks that belong to the project, aggregated by day and user.

+## Time definitions
 A week runs from Monday @ midnight through to the following Sunday at 23:59:59.
-The API is able to query the current week, but data won't be complete for said week.
+Current week query is possible, but data won't be complete (obviously).

 A year runs from Jan 1 @ midnight through to either yesterday (if current year) or December 31st if the year has changed.
 For rationale, consult documentation.

-The API class has a method to call up detailed reports based on whatever client name you want, and whatever date range you want.

 ## Full and Half Day Calculations
 Currently, full and half days are calculated as such.